 For the purposes of this report, the geographical coordinates of Austin are 30.267 deg latitude, -97.743 deg longitude, and 545 ft elevation.

-The topography within 2 miles of Austin contains only modest variations in elevation, with a maximum elevation change of 190 feet, and an average elevation above sea level of 510 feet.
-Within 10 miles contains significant variations in elevation (712 feet).
-Within 50 miles contains very significant variations in elevation (1,657 feet).
+The topography within 2 miles of Austin contains only modest variations in elevation, with a maximum elevation change of 190 feet and an average elevation above sea level of 510 feet.
+Within 10 miles contains only modest variations in elevation (712 feet).
+Within 50 miles contains significant variations in elevation (1,657 feet).

 The area within 2 miles of Austin is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (51%) and trees (18%), and within 50 miles by cropland (30%) and shrubs (26%).